kartonfarkas/api_docs/source/integrations/index.rst

 Suite Integrations
 ==================

-We are providing several opportunities to integrate with our services.
+We provide various methods for you to integrate with our services.
 You can integrate with the Automation Center by creating a custom node that works with contacts, or you can add your service to the Suite as a menu point and provide an integrated experience for your customers.